MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/security-for-search.md

 ### Bing Consumer Chat with AAD

-When using Bing Chat while signed in with an AAD account, prompts and chat responses are not logged.
-Some conversation data is retained for a short period of time to enable Microsoft to secure and maintain service quality.
-This data is not used to update or train the model and will only be used generate responses for you.
-For users who have linked their AAD and MSA accounts, their AAD account must be the currently active account for these principles to apply.
+When using Bing Chat while signed in with an AAD account, prompts and chat responses are not logged except for some conversation data that is retained for a short period of time to enable Microsoft to secure and maintain service quality and then deleted.
+This data is not used to update or train the model and will only be used to generate responses for you.
+For people who have linked their AAD and MSA accounts, their AAD account must be the currently active account for these principles to apply.

-In cases where Bing Chat is accessed while signed in with an MSA account or anonymously, Microsoft’s consumer privacy and data handling practices apply.
+In cases where Bing Chat is accessed while signed in with an MSA account or anonymously, Microsoft’s consumer privacy and data handling practices apply

 ### Advertising